-On the other hand, despite similarly exciting preclinical data with viral infection, asthma and emphysema models, all efforts to date in respiratory disease oligonucleotide therapeutics have been poor (2).
-Thus, studies with three different 2nd generation ASO compounds developed originally by Ionis (previously known as ISIS), AIR645 against IL13/IL4 (Altair Therapeutics Inc.) and the ASM8 dual ASO formulation against CCR3 (Topigen / Pharmaxis Pharma), and even the ALN-RSV01 RNAi mediator against RSV1 (Alnylam) have failed in phase II clinical trials (2).
-Across these studies, despite high confidence in the treatment rationale and drug mechanism of action, it appeared that oligonucleotides delivered topically to the airways either rapidly accessed circulation or were removed by alveolar macrophages, perhaps too efficiently (8-10).
-Curiously, Ionis published in 1998 on the rapid systemic access of 30-mer, 2nd generation ASO delivered topically to the lung (11)(12).
-More recently (2011), 16-mer, 3rd generation (bi-cyclic nucleic acid) ASO, chemically comparable to the 3rd generation chemistry (4) employed by Crosby et al., were also shown to rapidly reach circulation and end up in the urine as early as 15 min after intratracheal dosing.
-As 16-mer oligos have a lower molecular weight than 30-mer oligos and the charge/mass ratios are minimally affected between the two ASO generations, the observation of circulatory access was not entirely unexpected.
-Indeed, many biopharmaceutical peptides and proteins are very efficient in crossing the pulmonary epithelia into circulation (13).
-Furthermore, the 2011 study demonstrated that the phosphorothioate ASO backbone drove both alveolar macrophage loading, as well as retention in circulation and biological activity in the liver and kidney after exit from the airways (9).
-More importantly, a separate clinical expert panel on the safety of inhaled drugs identified oligonucleotides as a class requiring chronic studies to enlighten the long-term impact of the foamy alveolar macrophage phenotype they induce (10)(14).
+On the other hand, despite similarly exciting preclinical disease biomarker data with viral infection, asthma and emphysema models, all clinical efforts to date in respiratory disease oligonucleotide therapeutics have been poor (2).
+Thus, studies with three different 2nd generation ASO compounds developed originally by Ionis (previously known as ISIS), AIR645 against IL13/IL4 (Altair Therapeutics Inc.), ASM8 dual ASO formulation against CCR3 (Topigen / Pharmaxis Pharma), as well as the Alnylam siRNA compound ALN-RSV01 against RSV1 (Alnylam) have failed in phase II clinical trials (2).
+Across these studies, despite high confidence in the treatment rationale and drug mechanism of action, it appeared that oligonucleotides delivered topically to the airways either rapidly entered circulation or were removed by alveolar macrophages, perhaps too efficiently, offering limited (<50%) benefit at the tissue level, and inducing a foamy macrophage phenotype (8-10).
+Notably, Ionis published in 1998 on the rapid systemic access of 30-mer, 2nd generation ASO delivered topically to the lung (11) and evidence of systemic access and even urinary elimination at the lower limit of assay detection for this compound class was reported even in man (12).
+More recently (2011), 16-mer, 3rd generation LNA ASO, chemically comparable to the 3rd generation cEt chemistry (4) employed by Crosby et al., were also shown to rapidly reach circulation and end up in the urine as early as 15 min after intratracheal dosing in mice.
+Crucially no on-target effect was detected in lung cells after in vivo dosing using a high precision, high power bioanalytical approach involving comparisons of fixed numbers of pneumonocytes obtained by tissue disruption and cell sorting by cell type: epithelial cells, macrophage cells, or mixed cell populations representative of the entire lung cell type diversity (6).
+As 16-mer oligos have a lower molecular weight than 30-mer oligos, the observation of circulatory access was not entirely unexpected.
+Indeed, many biopharmaceutical peptides and proteins are very efficient at crossing the pulmonary epithelia into circulation (13).
+However, as imaging showed ASO association with cells across the entire lung, lack of any appreciable effect was surprising.
+Furthermore, building on the predicate airways work with 30-mer 2nd generation phosphorothioate ASO, the 2011 study demonstrated that the phosphorothioate backbone drove alveolar macrophage loading; in addition, after exit from the airways it allowed for retention in circulation, followed by biological activity in the liver and kidney (9).
+More importantly from a patient safety perspective, a separate clinical expert panel on the safety of inhaled drugs recommended chronic studies of the foamy macrophage phenotype induced by oligonucleotides upon topical dosing to the lung, to rule out long-term immune risks.
+(10) This matter is acutely relevant to airways disease when such phenotypes have been link with deterioration of respiratory status, at least in asthma.
+(14)